B1naryBloom/cyber-lab-journal/README.md

 Welcome to my personal cybersecurity learning journal and lab writeup collection.

 This repository includes:
-- ✅ Vulnerability and exploit walkthroughs from Web Security Academy, DVWA, Metasploitable2, and more
+- ✅ Vulnerability and exploit walkthroughs from Web Security Academy, DVWA, Metasploitable2, TryHackMe, and CTF's
 - 🧠 Daily journal entries reflecting on what I studied, tools used, and lessons learned
 - 💻 Tools used in my home lab setup (Kali Linux, Burp Suite, GoAccess, Apache2, etc.)